kyma-project/test-infra/docs/prow/prow-jobs-autobump.md

 ## Overview

-Generic-autobumper tool allows for automatic bump of Docker images in files to their latest versions.
+[Generic-autobumper](https://github.com/kubernetes/test-infra/tree/master/prow/cmd/generic-autobumper) tool allows for automatic bump of Docker image URLs in values.yaml files to their latest versions.
 The images have to be specified as a Docker image URL.

 ## Autobumper config file